 - Light heavy-duty diesel engines: 8,500 < LHDDE < 19,500 (14,000 < LHDDE < 19,500 in California, 1995+)

 - Medium heavy-duty diesel engines: 19,500 ≤ MHDDE ≤ 33,000

 - Heavy heavy-duty diesel engines (including urban bus): HHDDE > 33,000

-These tests were introduced for most signatories of the 1998 Consent Decrees between the EPA and engine manufacturers for the period 1998 – 2004.
+These tests were introduced for most signatories of the 1998 Consent Decrees between the EPA and engine manufacturers for the period 1998–2004.
 Federal regulations require supplemental testing from all engine manufacturers effective 2007.
-In California, tests are required for all engines effective model year 2005.
+In California, tests are required for all engines effective MY 2005.